 Community-Engaged WorkSign up for and attend the intake information session/workshop offered for Honors students by the Center for Community-Engaged Learning (CCEL).
 This session should be attended shortly before or during the time you are doing community-engaged work.
 Launch the WorkflowGen process once you have decided to attend a specific session.
 Then, complete all the CCEL module work.
 The WorkflowGen process will be finalized by CCEL once you have completed the module.

 Course Add-OnApproach the course instructor(s) before the end of the first week of classes to ask if they are willing to do a course add-on.
 If so, ask the instructor(s) to complete one of the following 1) an augmented syllabus clearly showing the extra work and meetings above-and-beyond those required by the normal course; 2) a detailed description of the semester-long project, including internal deadlines for drafts or sections, and meeting dates to discuss progress; or 3) a description of the research you will be doing alongside the faculty member, and how it is related to the course.
-Once you have these materials, launch the WorkflowGen process.
-(Note: this process is currently down for maintenance.)
+Collect these materials and launch the WorkflowGen process. by the end of the fourth week of classes.
 Note, you are not able to do a course add-on for a course that already has an Honors version in the course catalog.
 In that case, you should simply enroll in the Honors version of the course.

 Honors NEXUS ExperiencesNOTE: This does not apply to NEXUS One!
 Sign up for an Honors NEXUS Experience during one of the three sign-up periods: April (for the following fall and spring experiences), August (for fall experiences), or October (for spring experiences).
 Once you have completed all the requirements for the NEXUS experience you are in, launch the WorkflowGen process.